Solutions

 Gene Therapies

-Including Mesenchymal Stromal Cells (MSCs), Regulatory T Cells (Tregs), Natural Killer (NK) cells, and Chimeric Antigen Receptor T Cells (CAR-T cells), showing significant potential in treating Acute GVHD.
+Including Mesenchymal Stromal Cells (MSCs), Regulatory T Cells (Tregs), Natural Killer (NK) Cells, and Chimeric Antigen Receptor T Cells (CAR-T cells), are highly promising in the management of Acute GVHD.

 • Challenges of Acute GVHD Therapy Development